 For those pupils wishing to go beyond the curriculum we offer Speech and Drama lessons as an optional extra.
 It is a subject which can benefit children of all abilities, developing self-confidence, self-discipline and creativity.
 It can extend the most able, as well as offering less academic children an opportunity to excel.

-How we look, sound and act in front of others determines how we are perceived in both our personal and professional lives.
 Speech and Drama teaches children how to project their voice, portray various characters and perform in front of audiences.
 They gain presentation skills, learn the importance of movement and body language and become better communicators.
 Lesson activities, exercises and reading literature instil confidence, understanding and clarity of speech.

 As well as being great fun, Speech and Drama gives a framework of skills accredited by the London Academy of Music and Dramatic Arts (LAMDA) that will help children perform and succeed during interviews, meetings, social and professional occasions throughout their lives.